-All vehicles, trailers and trailed appliances driven on the public highway must also comply with the Construction and Use Regulations 1986 and the Road Traffic Act and be in a road worthy condition every time they go on road.
-If any vehicle, trailer or trailed appliance is stopped, any defects found would leave the driver and owner liable for prosecution by road law enforcement agencies or the police.
+If these vehicles, trailers and trailed appliances are driven on the public highway, they must also comply with the Construction and Use Regulations 1986 and The Road Traffic Act as in regards to road worthy condition.
+If any vehicle, trailer or trailed appliances is stopped, any defects found would leave the driver and owner liable for prosecution by road traffic law enforcement agencies or Police.